avidale/word-mover-grammar/README.md

 ### Usage
 #### Basic parsing
-WMG productions can be described in a YAML-like file.
+WMG production rules can be described in a YAML-like file.
 Lowercase tokens represent terminals, and uppercase tokens - terminals.

-The snippet below shows how to create a simple grammar and parser
+The snippet below shows how to create a simple grammar and parser:
 ```python
 import word_mover_grammar as wmg
 rules = """